jstubbs01/fastAPI-ML/README.md

 # fastAPI-ML
-Deploy machine learning and other statistical models to
+Deploy machine learning and other statistical models to online datasets